1Stalk/1Stalk/README.md

-## Hi there 👋

-I'm a student developer with a passion for the Godot Engine.
-I love crafting open-source tools and plugins that help the community.
-Also building games on the side! 🛠️
+I'm a student developer Godot Engine.
+Crafting open-source tools and plugins that help the community.
+Also building games on the side. 🛠️
--   🌱 **I’m currently learning:** Advanced GDScript in Godot and GLSL shader programming.
+-   🌱 **Currently learning:** Advanced GDScript in Godot and GLSL shader programming.

 ---
 ## My Projects